 Ryan T. Beck, MD

 Dr. Ryan Beck is board certified in orthopedic surgery and is fellowship-trained in orthopedic surgery sports medicine.
-He is a member of the American Orthopaedic Society for Sports Medicine, American Academy of Orthopaedic Surgeons, American Medical Association, and Kentucky Medical Association.
+He is a member of the American Orthopaedic Society for Sports Medicine, American Academy of Orthopaedic Surgeons, Southern Orthopaedic Association, American Medical Association, and Kentucky Medical Association.
 He co-authored several research articles published in peer-reviewed journals.

 Dr. Beck is a native of western Kentucky.
 He attended Marshall County High School in Benton and received his Bachelor of Science degree in biology magna cum laude from the University of Kentucky.
 In 2010, Dr. Beck completed his medical degree at the University of Louisville School of Medicine and his residency in 2016 at the Southern Illinois School of Medicine.